FedeBrus/VisualSort/README.md

 git clone https://github.com/fedebrus/visualsort
 ```
 ## Future updates
-In the next releases we plan to add more sorting algorithms, color themes and an information page for every algorithm.
+In the next releases we plan to add more sorting algorithms, several color themes and an information page for every algorithm.

 ## Authors
 VisualSort was created FedeBrus, Nikicoraz and FratelloDog.